 - Sample QC

 - Library preparation (includes both small RNA and degradome library prep)

 - High-throughput sequencing (RNA-Seq method, Illumina Next-Gen sequencing technology)

 Data Analysis Includes:

 - Assessment of sequencing and quality filtering of raw reads

-- Raw sequencing data – up to 30M 35 bp single-end reads – either FASTA-A or FASTA-Q files with base-calling quality scores
+- Raw sequencing data – up to 100M 50bp single-end reads/lane – either FASTA-A or FASTA-Q files with base-calling quality scores

 - LC Sciences quality filtered data reduced to mappable reads, a list of unique sequences and their copy numbers

 - Identification of rRNAs, tRNAs, snRNAs, snoRNAs, polyN and other non-coding RNAs